char2cs/char2cs/README.md

 - 🧑‍🎓 Studient of Engineering informatics @ USAL.

 ## About Me
-Full Stack Developer, currently working on a PhP framework called .DOT, and also working on a CSGO platform called DOT.RECON.
+Currently working on a PhP framework called .DOT, and also working on a CSGO platform called DOT.RECON.
 Both are being develop at the same time, with the gol of create a set of tools in order to shorten developing times of further projects.

 ## Knowledge
 - C++/C